Home/Seeds/Lotus Seed

 Lotus Seed Chia Pudding

-A creamy chia pudding infused with lotus seeds, making for a nutritious and satisfying dessert or breakfast.
+A nutritious chia pudding infused with lotus seeds and almond milk, topped with fruits for a satisfying breakfast or dessert.

 Ingredients